denhamparry/LearnShareRepeat/Talk.md

 ^
 So this was our first workshop.
-It went really well and we asked people for their feedback.
+It thought it went well and we asked people for their feedback.

 ---